Featured in...

 Reviews shown are for Age Partnership.
 Search powered by Age Partnership.

-Do you pay tax on drawdown lifetime mortgages?
+Do you pay tax on these plans?

 Every time you draw down on these equity release plans, you release tax-free cash.
 Neither income tax nor Capital Gains Tax (CGT) is owed on the money you draw.
 This is because you are accessing a loan rather than income or a profit on disposing of an asset.